EliahKagan/palgoviz/basics/sll.md

 When a weak reference callback for the node a key looks up is called, it seems intuitive that this would not require its key to be looked up.
-After all, we are already at the entry, and more importantly, the looked up node is a *value* in the table, so the table has to have access to the whole entry in order to remove the key.
+After all, we are already at the entry, and more importantly, the looked up node is a *value* in the table, which does not facilitate looking up its key--so the table has to have already access to the whole entry in order to remove the entry efficiently.
 If this intuition is correct, then there is nothing more to worry about.
 We don't have to reason out how comparisons to keys with dead weak references work, if those comparison are never made, even to remove the keys.

-Unfortunately, this intuition is *not* correct. `WeakValueTable` does not promise not to do this.
+Unfortunately, this intuition is *not* correct. `WeakValueTable` does not promise not to search for the key of the entry it is removing.
 Furthermore, its implementation in CPython stores entries in an underlying `dict`, to satisfy its atomicity guarantees.
 Accordingly, it *always* subscripts that `dict` with the key to remove it!
 Subscripting the `dict` calls `hash` on the key, and also compares it for equality to one or more keys in the `dict`.

 Therefore, we must reason about the hashing and equality comparison behavior of our keys when one or both of their `value` and `next_node` weakrefs are dead.